 This feature can also help you track new cybersecurity technologies.

-For starters, independently of the platform, you can order a bespoke report that will be prepared by our team of analysts.
-These reports will provide you with in-depth information on whatever you ask for - be it target market, technology, cluster, industry, or sub-industry.
+Independently of the platform, you can order a bespoke report that will be prepared by our team of analysts.
+These reports feature in-depth information on whatever you ask for: target market, technology, cluster, industry, or sub-industry.

 Then, once you’re on the platform and on a certain company's profile, you may submit a research request and receive a company profile enrichment if you need details about that company’s team, funding, customers, etc.